jrconlin/pushgo/README.md

 4. Modify the config.ini

-If you're not planning on doing development work (see previous notes about how this is pre-beta), you may want to build the executable with
+If you're not planning on doing development work (see previous notes about how this is beta), you may want to build the executable with
 ''' go build main.go '''

 This will build "main" as an executable.